8:00 AM. You open Instagram. 12 new DMs. "How much do you charge?" "Do you have a package for beginners?" "Can I pay in installments?"

 Your landing page replaces your DM pitch.
 It answers every objection.
 It presents the transformation.
 It shows the price.
 It handles the checkout.
 All without you typing a single word.

-A well-built landing page converts at 2–5% on cold traffic and 8–15% on warm traffic.
+A well-built landing page with conversion-optimized sales copy converts at 2–5% on cold traffic and 8–15% on warm traffic.
 That means for every 100 people who visit, 2 to 15 buy.
 Automatically.
 While you sleep.

 Component 3: The Email Sequence